benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 ## Mail provider

-First step is to directly ask the mail provider and allow it to return the configuration.
+The first step is to directly ask the mail provider and allow it to return the configuration.
 This step ensures that the protocol is decentralized and the mail provider is in control of the configuration issued to mail clients.